There is nothing more important than your health — physical, mental and emotional. We have services in place to help you stay healthy in the fall.

 - Students who live on campus and require isolation or quarantine should do so at an off-campus private residence for the recommended length of time.
 For resident students who are unable to isolate or quarantine in this manner, the University has identified space in a residence hall reserved expressly for those in this situation.All decisions will be situation-specific and handled with great consideration for the continued safety and well-being of each student and the campus community.

 - If you believe you may have COVID-19, under no circumstances should you go to class or participate in other campus activities if you are symptomatic for COVID-19, the flu or any other illness.
 Stay home and rest, helping to protect your health and the health of Niner Nation.
 Second, please contact the Student Health Center or your primary health care provider to let them know you aren’t feeling well and advise them you may have symptoms of COVID-19.
-Then complete our COVID-19 reporting form so we can help make sure you are getting the care you need.
+Then, make sure to complete the daily Niner Health Check so we can help make sure you are getting the care you need.

 CAPS and the Center for Wellness Promotion